Fisico/diyHue-doc/documentation.md

 ## Contribute

-diyHue is Opensource and maintained by volunteers in their free time.
+diyHue is open source and maintained by volunteers in their free time.
 You are welcome to contribute and become a recognised member of the diyHue community.
-Feel free to add PR and Commits to our Dev Branch.
+Feel free to add pullrequests and commits to our beta branch.
 If you are experienced in
 - Webdesign
 - Python